ethereum/snake-charmers-tactical-manual/style-guide.md

     self.is_discovery_disabled = disable_discovery
 ```

-If the attribute were to be named `disable_discovery` it might be confused for a method.
+If the attribute were to be named `disable_discovery` it might be confused for a method and thus a call to `if self.disable_discovery` would always evaluate *truthy*.

 ## Function and Method Names